opencomputeproject/Time-Appliance-Project/Open-Grand-Master-Spec.md

 * Support for Standard PCIe Tall and Short brackets

 ### PCIe Interface
-* PCIe Gen3.0/Gen4.0 X n lanes on Gold-fingers where n = at least 8
+* PCIe Gen3.0/Gen4.0 X n lanes on Gold-fingers, where n = at least 8

 ### Network Ports
 * Single or Dual-port Ethernet